 *A map of the political, managerial, and instructional roles superintendents perform, public schools’ competing purposes, and the constant political responsiveness of school boards to constituencies that inevitably create persistent conflicts.

-*a clear cause-effect model of how superintendents influence principals and teachers to do better.
+*a clear cause-effect model of how superintendents directly influence principals and teachers to do better as in creating incentives and sanctions, a culture of trust that encourages both risk-taking and willingness to learn.

 *a practical and public definition of what constitutes success for school boards, superintendents, principals,teachers, and students.